Collaborative opportunities

 Using DoViews as ‘strategy graphs’ to structure incoming and outgoing communications

-• Automatically creating large-scale DoViews capturing all of the action an individual wants to take in the world in any area of their lives.
+• Automatically creating DoViews capturing all of the action an individual wants to take in the world in any area of their lives.

 Using DoViews for ‘What-If’ simulation